 Step 1 – Decide where you will watch birds.

 Step 2 – Watch birds for 15 minutes or more, at least once over the four days, February 18-21, 2022.

 Step 3 – Count all the birds you see or hear within your planned time/location and use the best tool for sharing your bird sightings:

-- If you are new to the count, try using the Merlin Bird ID app.
+- If you are a beginning bird admirer and new to the count, try using the Merlin Bird ID app.

 - If you have participated in the count before, try eBird Mobile app or enter your bird list on the eBird website (desktop/laptop).

 - If you are participating as a group, see instructions for Group Counting.